What are the most spectacular roads in China?

 Shakaleb La is a high mountain pass at an elevation of 5.143m (16,873ft) above the sea level, located in the Comai County of Shannan, in the Tibet Autonomous Region of China.

-Tsekne La is a high mountain pass at an elevation of 5057m (16,591ft) above sea level, located on the border of Baqên County, Tibet, and Zadoi County, Qinghai Province, in China.
+Tsekne La (also known as Cegne La) is a high mountain pass at an elevation of 5,057m (16,591ft) above sea level.
+It is located on the administrative border between Baqên County (Tibet Autonomous Region) and Zadoi County (Qinghai Province) in China.

 Imis La is an international high mountain pass at an elevation of 5,290m (17,355ft) above sea level, situated on the border of India and China.
 It is one of the major passes over the main Himalayan Range and ranks among the highest roads in the country.